Save some money (and the planet) with second-hand shopping at these awesome stores...

 New2U Thrift Store

 A fave among hipsters and bargain-loving hunters, New2U Thrift Shop is a treasure trove of hidden gems including past-season designer goods or pre-loved statement pieces.
 All proceeds from sales go to Star Shelter, a refuge for victims of domestic violence, or the various Singapore Council of Women’s Organisations (SCWO) initiatives including The Women’s Register, a platform for mentoring young women.
 If you’re a student looking for a bargain (or you have a teen always on the lookout for new threads) then head over on a Tuesday: it’s half price promotion day!
-Or head over on the last two working days of the month for 50% off storewide!
+Or visit on the last two working days of the month for 50% off storewide!

 Where: 96 Waterloo Street, Singapore 187967